Great Irish Households: Structure

 A preface by Leslie Fitzpatrick and a foreword by Toby Barnard give a broad historical setting for the transcriptions.
 The inventories themselves, drawn up for probate or for a variety of other purposes by specialist appraisers together with family members or their staff, are given preambles by way of introduction to the houses and are supplemented with a glossary and indexes to personal names and to the items listed.
-There are also appendices identifying the books listed in abridged form in inventories from three of the houses: at Kilkenny Castle, in the second Duchess of Ormonde's closet (1705); at the bishop's mansion house, Elphin, Co.
-Roscommon, in the study (1740); at Newbridge House, Co.
-Dublin, in the library (1821).
+There are also appendices identifying the books listed in abridged form in inventories from three of the houses: at Kilkenny Castle, in the second Duchess of Ormonde's closet (1705); at the bishop's mansion house, Elphin, County Roscommon, in the study (1740); at Newbridge House, County Dublin, in the library (1821).

 The inventories are grouped as follows: